Home > site > All News Items > LATEST NEWS ALERT: Administration Issues Travel Ban - (06/05/25 -- UPDATED 1/16/26)

 Full restriction and limitation of entry:

-Afghanistan, Burma, Chad, Republic of the Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Libya, Somalia, Sudan, and Yemen.
+Afghanistan, Burma (Myanmar), Chad, Republic of the Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Libya, Somalia, Sudan, and Yemen.

 • Already-approved visas for immigrants or nonimmigrants will not be revoked.
 Future travel will be very limited, with some exceptions for activities proven to advance the national interest of the U.S. There is no clarity about whether arts-related activities could be eligible for a national interest exception.